Unboxed-Software/solana-course/content/transfer-hook.md

 ## 2. Write the tests

-Now we will write some TS script to test our code, all of our test will live inside `tests/anchor.ts`.
-Additionally we have some helper functions inside `helpers/helpers.ts` that we will use in our tests.
+Now we'll write some TS script to test our code, all of our test will live inside `tests/anchor.ts`.
+Additionally we have some helper functions inside `helpers/helpers.ts` that we'll use in our tests.

 The outline of what will we do here is: